 For a horse with gastric ulcers or a history of gastric ulcers, the use of ordinary electrolytes may cause appetite and thirst suppression, pain and discomfort, and lead to the worsening of existing ulcers and development of new ulcers – think of rubbing salt in a wound!
-For these horses feeding a fat-coated electrolyte such as Pure Electrolytes will be particularly beneficial.
+For these horses feeding a fat-coated electrolyte will be particularly beneficial.
 The fat coating is not dissolved by the stomach acid but only by enzymes called lipases in the alkaline environment of the small intestine – the main site of electrolyte uptake.

 Supplementing around a competition

 Supplementing only around the time of competition, or changing how you supplement around the time of competition, will probably be considered undesirable for two main reasons:

 - Firstly, a negative effect on palatability of the feed.
 If your horse is not used to the taste of salt in their feed, then supplementing before a competition could put your horse off eating.

 - Secondly, you are highly unlikely to have much impact on whole body electrolyte status by starting to feed electrolytes, or feeding extra electrolytes, around the time of or during a competition.
 There is also the risk that a sudden increase or change in electrolyte supplementation around the time of a competition could cause disturbance to the hindgut.

 What a horse needs in terms of electrolytes will be determined by a combination of diet, work, breed, fitness, weather and factors peculiar to your individual horse’s metabolism.

 - Electrolyte deficiency and/or imbalance is a common cause of poor performance and may increase the risk of problems such as tying-up.